The wise leader is more necessary today than ever. We need leaders with good judgment, common sense, humility, self-awareness, and purpose.

 Wisdom also means having sound judgement and making the right decision more often than not.
 For that, you need experience, knowledge, and, above all else, plenty of common sense.
 They don’t teach that in school, but you learn by doing, making mistakes, and having the right approach and mindset.

-Most important of all, the wise leader has a purpose.
+Most important of all, the wise leader is a purposeful leader.
 A wise person knows what is right and uses that knowledge as a compass.

 Same with the wise leader: they understand what is right for their teams and society and try always to do the right thing.
 They have a purpose that goes beyond just financial results.
 Paradoxically, this is the main reason for people following them.
 This is what makes them great leaders.